Too Many Issues With iOS 16? Downgrade iOS 16 to iOS 15 Easily

 - - apps not working

-With all major iOS releases, there are a few categories of apps that refuse to work unless the software is released publicly.
-Banking apps are one of the first casualties of beta software.
-This year, there are a large number of banking apps not working on iOS 16 beta, and you might want to downgrade to iOS 15 because of this.
+With all major iOS releases, there are a few categories of apps that refuse to work.
+Banking apps are one of the first casualties of new software.
+This year, there are a large number of banking apps not working on iOS 16, and you might want to downgrade to iOS 15 because of this.

 - - iPhone heating too much and frequently

 - - poor battery life after the iOS 16 update

 - - other glitches.